marcguery/discovarif/README.md

 Make sure to provide all the input files and binaries necessary for the pipeline to be launched properly.
 Only the *TOBEFILLED* parts are required.

-To work properly, the pipeline needs raw data files all located in a dedicated folder (see **DATADIR** in the config file).
-Similarly, all output files will located in a dedicated folder (**OUTDIR**).
+To work properly, the pipeline needs raw data files all located in a dedicated folder (see *DATADIR* in the config file).
+Similarly, all output files will located in a dedicated folder (*OUTDIR*).
 You just need to provide the path to this folder as the rest of the file tree will be generated according to the names of the subfolders in the config file.

-The entirety of the **DATADIR** and **OUTDIR** folders will be copied to a distant server if you happen to have your files remotely located (in that case files should be located under a dedicated remote folder, **REMOTEDATADIR** and **REMOTEOUTDIR** from the config file).
+The entirety of the *DATADIR* and *OUTDIR* folders will be copied from a distant server if your files are located on a remote server (in that case files should be located under a dedicated remote folder, *REMOTEDATADIR* and *REMOTEOUTDIR* from the config file).

 ### `Samples` file